 - Occupational Therapists – An occupational therapist helps a patient become more independent by working on daily living activities such as self-care, home management and mobility.
 An occupational therapist works with the patient on improving coordination, use of upper body, safety awareness and problem solving.

 - Speech Language Pathologists – A speech language pathologist helps improve a patient’s ability to comprehend and communicate by working with the patient to develop alternate communication and swallowing techniques.

-- Registered Nurses – A registered nurse assists with physical and psychosocial needs and educates the patient and family about medical needs.
+- Registered Nurses – Are available around-the-clock to assist with medical needs and educates the patient and family about all rehabilitation needs.

 - Neuropsychologist – A neuropsychologist assesses a patient’s motivation, values, attitudes and coping techniques as well as assists with emotional and psychological adjustments.